 127,800 Drops to purchase, must be Level 14+

 A favorite among outdoor crit racers, the Specialized Allez Sprint frame delivers solid performance for a low price both IRL and on Zwift.
-It’s the cheapest bike on our list, but also the fastest!
-Bonus: not only is it zippy on flat/mixed routes, it is also the fastest climber of the frames on this list.
+It’s the cheapest bike on our list, but also one of the fastest!
+And it climbs well, only bested by the two frames ranked above it here.

 #3: Ridley Noah Fast 2019